 HEALTH: Doctors, Dentists and Hospitals

 Brittany is well served for its medical needs, having the highest percentage of doctors per head of population in France.
 It's important to know that there is somewhere you can get immediate treatment in an emergency so we have found a local doctor and dentist who both speak fluent English.
 Full details of both of these are included in the House Folder supplied in each gite.
-The doctor is in Ploermel, less than fifteen minutes away and you can see him six mornings per week by appointment The dentist is in Malestroit.
+The doctor is in Ploermel, less than fifteen minutes away and you can see him six mornings per week by appointment (usually within 24 hours).
+The dentist is in Malestroit.
 The local A&E is also at Ploermel and is open 24/7.
 Many doctors speak English.
 Ploermel hospital is large, new and very efficient.
 There are huge hospitals in Vannes and Rennes as well- just over half an hour away

 Please note that the internet speeds here in Brittany are not as fast as you may be used to in the UK (we have the highest available).
 It's fine for e mail, general internet use, social networking sites etc but we cannot guarantee its speed, reliability or functionality as we offer it as a FREE service.
 We are in the hands of France Telecom and Orange, and although it tends to be fine most of the time it does have hiccups occasionally